kerl/kerl/README.md

 ### KERL_AUTOCLEAN

 Default: 1 (Enabled)
-Clean all build artefacts but logfile on failure.
-This allow safe build retries after failure while still keeping logfile with all attempts logs, until success.
-Set to 0 to keep build artefacts on failure.
+Clean all build artifacts but logfile on failure.
+This allows safe build retries after failure while still keeping a logfile with all attempted builds until success.

+Set to 0 to keep build artifacts on failure.

 ### KERL_CONFIGURE_OPTIONS